 15.The P.C.C. will make a copy of this policy and its procedures available to the Archdeacon on request or at his/her visitation.

-The P.C.C. will review the policy and all its procedures annually in May, any revisions required to be adopted at a later meeting.
+16.This policy will be kept under review by the Safeguarding Co-ordinator, who will report monthly to the P.C.C.
+The P.C.C. will review the policy and all its procedures annually at a PCC meeting.
+If members are happy with any changes they can be approved then or if necessary after discussion at a later meeting.
 Safeguarding will be an agenda item at each PCC meeting as part of the Health and Safety review.